ocramz/ocramz.github.io/_posts/2021-07-18-ad-delcont.markdown

 ## Introduction

 A few days ago I stumbled upon a recent line of research that applies an old idea from functional programming languages (continuation passing) to an old idea from numerical computing (automatic differentiation, AD).
-The result is an elegant algorithm, which remains close to the textbook treatment of reverse-mode AD ("backpropagation") and could rightly be considered as the "natural" implementation of this idea.
+The result is an elegant algorithm, which remains close to the textbook treatment of reverse-mode AD ("backpropagation") and could rightly be considered its "natural" implementation.

 In this post I will briefly introduce the theory and present a library I've published that implements it, [ad-delcont](https://hackage.haskell.org/package/ad-delcont).

 ## Automatic differentiation

-Since the dawn of digital computers to today's machine learning systems, finding the best allocation of resources or the parameters of a gigantic language model are fundamentally numerical optimization routines.
-Optimization is a vast and fascinating subject of applied mathematics, and there are many excellent introductory texts on it, which I recommend keeping at hand [1,2].
+From allocating wartime resources at the dawn of digital computing in the 1940s, to fitting the parameters of today's gigantic language models, numerical optimization is an ever-present computational challenge.
+Optimization is nowadays a vast and fascinating subject of applied mathematics and computer science, and there are many excellent introductory texts on it, which I recommend keeping at hand [1,2].

 Many real-world optimization problems require iterative approximation of a set of continuous parameters (a "parameter vector"), and are tackled with some form of gradient descent.
 The /gradient/ is a vector in parameter space that points to the direction of fastest increase in the function at a given point.
 Computing the gradient of a cost function implemented as a computer program is then a fundamental and ubiquitous task.